HL7/US-Core/source/pages/basic-provenance.md

 {% include img.html img="Provenance_Recon_Workflow_Step2.svg" caption="Figure 1: Clinical Information Reconciliation and Incorporation (CIRI) from two Organizations" %}

+ Dr. Reconciled is the latest author after updating the reaction on 5/15/2019 and accepting to the local data store.
+The acceptance of the information is them taking over the responsibility.

  `GET /AllergyIntolerance?patient=[ID]&_revinclude=Provenance:target`

 Good Health Organization Provenance